Partial regularity and higher integrability for A-quasiconvex variational problems: Existence of generalized minimizers

 Then Problem~\eqref{eq:P_Omega_Afree} admits a generalized minimizer in the sense of Definition~\ref{def:generalized_min}. \end{proposition}

 \begin{proof} Let $v_0\in L^{p}(\Omega,V)$ be $\A$-free.
 We claim that

 First, it is obvious that the inequality ``$\geq$'' holds.
 Second, we show that the minimization problem on the right has a solution in $L_{0,\A}^{p}(\Omega)$.
-To see this note that by \eqref{eq:1}, we can find a minimizing sequence $\{v_j\}\subset L_{0,\A}^{p}(\Omega)$ which is bounded in $L^p(\Omega)$ by the assumed coercivity \eqref{eq:1}.
-It follows by the $\A$-quasiconvexity of $f$ and Lemma \ref{lem:lsc} that
+To see this note that by \eqref{eq:1}, we can find a minimizing sequence $\{v_j\}\subset L_{0,\A}^{p}(\Omega)$ which is bounded in $L^p(\Omega)$ by the assumed coercivity condition \eqref{eq:1}.
+It follows by the $\A$-quasiconvexity of $f$ and Lemma \ref{lem:lsc} that, up to a subsequence of $\{v_j\}$,

 where $\tilde v$ is a weak limit point of $\{v_j\}$ and thus $\tilde v\in L_{0,\A}^{p}(\Omega)$ by Mazur's Lemma.
 The map $\tilde v$ is thus a minimizer of the problem on the right.

 Let now $\phi_j\in C_{c,\A}^\infty(\Omega)$ be such that $\phi_j\to \tilde v $ in $L^p(\Omega,V)$.
 The Lipschitz continuity of $f$ in \eqref{eq:fLip} implies